 - A parent may also drink more than usual and even spend most of their time at a drinking joint

 While dealing with an alcoholic parent may not be easy for the children, they may consider seeking professional help if they notice changes in behavior or emotions.

 Effects of Alcoholism on the Children

 Alcohol addiction tends to affect children in more ways than we can imagine.
 When a child is brought up by an alcoholic parent, they are more exposed to alcoholism and may end up becoming alcoholic in the future.
 Children tend to observe what their parents do and may even copy the unpleasant behaviors.

 Lack of parental monitoring and guidance may lead to children developing bad character traits that may affect their lives in later stages of life.
 For instance, adolescents may be tempted to indulge in alcoholism and even associate with peers who also drink as stated in the National Library of Medicine.
 Similarly, alcoholic parents may abandon their parental roles and leave their children without a mentor.

-Children may even lack basic needs as parents spend what they earn in drinking.
-This tends to affects the children’s mental health and physical health as well.
-It is thus important to seek help when a parent becomes alcoholic.
+Children may even lack basic needs as parents spend what they earn on drinking.
+This tends to affect the children’s mental health and physical health as well.
+It is thus important to seek help when a parent becomes an alcoholic.

 When Can I Seek Help if I Have an Alcoholic Parent?

 As soon as you realize a change of behavior in your parent, you can open up to someone close to you.
 You can seek help from close family members and request them to intervene to help handle the situation at home.